 If you’re both retired, look into options like pension splitting to maximize your returns.

 There’s a trend towards the “gig economy,” where people have opted for side jobs here and there versus a traditional 9 to 5 permanent position.
 Others have decided to start side businesses alongside their main careers, or even in place of them.
 If you fall into this category, whether you registered a business to sell cupcakes from home or work as a handyman for hire, don’t forget to leverage all of the deductions that apply to you.
 This can range from your home-based office and everything in it, to your supplies, to even transportation required to visit clients.
 You shouldn’t start a business because of the tax benefits, but if you have done so, make sure you benefit from the tax deductions that come with being a small business owner or sole proprietorship.

 Enlist tax help if needed

-While more complex tax filing might require the assistance of a professional, for simple tax returns, software can do the trick.
+While more complex tax filing might require the assistance of a professional, for simple tax returns, the software can do the trick.
 And most software providers have customer service personnel and/or online wizards and help tools that can provide assistance, answering questions or clarifying things you might not be sure about.
 Help is usually just a click or phone call away, and the answer is often simple enough that you can solve the issue in mere minutes.

 Keep in mind that, if your taxes are relatively complicated, you might want to enlist the help of a professional, even if it’s to look over what you’ve inputted in tax software to ensure that there’s nothing missing.
-In most cases, however, tax software is fairly detailed and can walk you through basic tax tilings so you’ll be done in no time.
+In most cases, however, tax software is fairly detailed and can walk you through basic tax filings so you’ll be done in no time.
 As you fill in the blanks, questions will pop up along with examples and explanations for each section so you won’t miss anything.
-So pour that big glass of java and get going!
+So pour that big mug of java and get going!

 See lots of tax software options to help with your taxes at Best Buy Online.